Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Order of the minimum guaranteed solution lifespan

 (so that the discriminant of \eqref{T-eq} remains non-negative, ensuring real solutions) to yield $T = \dfrac{C}{\ve^{2p}}$ with

 Thus, according to the local well-posedness of Theorem \ref{lwp-dnls-t}, a solution with lifespan $T$ exists provided that $A>0$ satisfies the condition \eqref{contr-cond}, namely

-Note that the derivation of the condition \eqref{A-cond} for $A$ implicitly assumes the validity of the earlier condition \eqref{A-discr}, namely both conditions are necessary for $A$.
-Futhermore, note that \eqref{A-cond} can always be satisfied by choosing $A$ sufficiently close to $2A_0$, so that the left side of~\eqref{A-cond}, which is controlled by $2A_0-A$ through $C$ (which vanishes when $A=2A_0$), is small enough.
+Note that the derivation of the condition \eqref{A-cond} implicitly assumes the validity of the earlier condition~\eqref{A-discr}, namely both conditions are necessary for $A$.
+Furthermore, note that \eqref{A-cond} can always be satisfied by choosing $A$ sufficiently close to $2A_0$, so that the left side of~\eqref{A-cond}, which is controlled by $2A_0-A$ through $C$ (which vanishes when $A=2A_0$), is small enough.
 Although such a choice may not be optimal in general, as it leads to a small lifespan constant $C$, there may be other choices of $A$ that yield a larger $C$. \end{proof}

-\begin{remark}[Size of data vs. solution lifespan] Theorem \ref{dnls-life-t} can be interpreted in two ways.
+\begin{remark}[Size of data vs. solution lifespan] When the constants in the assumptions \eqref{dnls-ic} and \eqref{dnls-back} are of $\mathcal{O}(1)$, Theorem \ref{dnls-life-t} can be interpreted in two ways.
 On the one hand, for $\ve<1$ (i.e. ``small''), it implies that relatively small initial data and background result in relatively large lifespan of solutions.
 On the other hand, for $\ve>1$ (i.e. ``large''), it shows that large initial data and background lead to a small solution lifespan. \end{remark}

 Next, we turn our attention to the modified gDNLS equation \eqref{mgdnls} over a \textit{finite lattice} and supplemented with either \textit{homogeneous} Dirichlet or periodic boundary conditions.
 For this problem, we prove the \textit{global existence} of solutions \textit{unconditionally} with respect to the data.
 We note that the study of the finite lattice problem is important both for theoretical and for practical purposes, since this is the problem used in the numerical simulations of Section \ref{sim-s}.